alanmynah/url-shorteners/README.md

 All projects share the same requirements:

+1) API format:
-can create and get all + by id, see `example.http` in each repo.
+a) can create a redirect link, get it by id and get it by slug (see `example.http` file in each repo).

 Entity is ShortLink:
 - id
 - slug
 - destination

-DB is seeded with some data
+b) can then got to redirect/some-slug and get redirected to the destination.

+2) System Requirements:

+- can store a lot of links.
+- shortlinks are as short as possible.
+- following a shortlink is fast.
+- shortlink follower is resilient to load spikes.

 | Language  | Framework  | DB    | ORM  | Containers  | GitHub Repo                                      |
 |-----------|------------|-------|------|-------------|--------------------------------------------------|